zzhangjii/learning-library/workshops/adwc-trialcampaigns/LabGuide100.md

 Introduction
 ------------

 This lab walks you through the steps to get started using the Oracle Autonomous Data Warehouse Cloud.
 You will provision a new ADWC database, connect to the database using Oracle SQL Developer, and create DW users.

-This lab shows you only the functional aspects of ADWC.
-It does not have exercises to test the performance of ADWC as the lab environment is not running on Exadata.

-To **log issues**, click [here](https://github.com/millerhoo/journey4-adwc/issues/new) to go to the github oracle repository issue submission form.

 Objectives
 ----------